HWHapply/VID/README.md

 #### 1. Conda installation (version 24.7.1 is recommended)
 Please install conda according to your OS from (https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

+If you are windows user, please install git bash for your system from(https://git-scm.com/downloads/win).
+After installation, Press `Win + X`, then search `git bash` to open the git bash command line.
+Then proceed to the next step.

 #### 2. Compiling from source code
 Clone the source github repository to local machine:
 ```